Keelman Homes Privacy Notice.

 We may from time to time transfer your personal data outside of the UK, and/or permit the transfer and/or processing of your personal data, outside the UK.

 Whenever this applies, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

 - We will only transfer and/or permit the transfer of your personal data to, and/or permit the processing of your personal data in, countries that have been deemed to provide an adequate level of protection for personal data.

 - Where we use certain service providers, we may use specific contracts approved for use in the UK which give personal data the same protection it has in the UK.

 How long we will keep your information

-You have the right of access to personal information we hold about or concerning you.
+You have the right of access to personal data we hold about or concerning you.
 This is called a subject access request.
-If you would like to exercise this right, please visit the Data Subject Access Request page.

 We have a subject access request form which you can use for this purpose and we ask that your request is accompanied by proof of identity.
 If you are seeking to obtain specific information (e.g. about a particular matter or from a particular time period), it helps if you clarify the details of what you would like to receive in your written request.